This track prepares nurse practitioners to care for individuals across the life span who have mental health disorders.

 This course explores the many uses of information technology and data management.
 The course provides learners with the knowledge and skills in information and healthcare technology needed to enhance communication and inter-professional collaboration in the current healthcare environment.
 The process of locating, accessing, and analyzing information and data is applied to advanced practice roles, enhancing patient safety, quality and outcomes, and improving population health.

-NURS 563: Evidence-Based Practice for Quality and Safety - 3 credits
+NURS 563: Evidence-Based Practice for Quality & Safety - 3 credits

 This course provides learners with a theoretical and practical foundation for identifying and critically appraising evidence from qualitative and quantitative research traditions.
 The emphasis is on the examination of the essential elements of evidence-based-practice, including the formulation of answerable questions to address quality improvement and safety in a variety of advance practice roles and the systematic search for research evidence that can be used to answer researchable questions.

-NURS 720: Evidence Synthesis for Practice - 3 credits
+NURS 565: Clinical Prevention for Diverse Populations – 3 credits

 NURS 523: Advanced Pathophysiology - 3 credits